s-victor/TinyPedal/docs/customization.md

 Select a font name to replace `font_name` setting of all widgets.
 Default selection is `no change`, which no changes will be applied.

     Font Size Addend
 Set a value that will be added (or subtracted if negative) to `font_size` value of all widgets.
-Default value is `0`, which no changes will be applied.
+Default is `0`, which no changes will be applied.

     Font Weight
 Set font weight to replace `font_weight` setting of all widgets.
 Default selection is `no change`, which no changes will be applied.